busera/applying_data_analysis_in_internal_audit/readme.md

 - Confirmatory vs. Exploratory Questions
 - Causal vs. Non-Causal Questions

-Going forward, this repository will include examples with generated or anonymized real-life data, Python code for analysis and visualization.
+This repository will include examples with generated or anonymized real-life data, Python code for analysis and visualization.

 ## Contact